 As a small business owner myself, I enjoy working with other small businesses.
-It’s a field I’m familiar with; I get to meet lots of inspiring and fascinating people; and the idea of building a business up from your own spare room or back garden excites me.
+I get to meet lots of inspiring and fascinating people.
+The idea of building a business up from your own spare room or back garden excites me.

 I also understand the pressures small businesses and startups are under.
-I know how hard it can be to find the money to fund your marketing strategy, and as a result I know that means the budget for your company website can easily be squeezed out of existence.
+I know how hard it can be to find the money to fund your marketing strategy.
+As a result I know that means the budget for your company website can easily be squeezed out of existence.

 The value of professionals